gxf1212/notes/course/molecular-immunology/molecular-immunology.md

 - a mixture of antibodies targeting a variety of epitopes

-  > clone: a cell cluster derived from lymphocytes targeting a single Ag
+  > clone: a cell cluster derived from lymphocytes targeting a single epitope

 - production: immunize animals with antigen